Ed1123/100-days-of-code/log.md

 **Thoughts:** A very very tiring day.
 I feel good for having helped my therapist with a virtual conference.
 Even though it took most of my energy and I just could move one hour in my code.

+### Day 86: April 10, 2020 (Week 1 Done)

+**Today's Progress**: The code I made had an error so I had to think of another idea.
+I ended up implementing a solution from a hint with help from a forum comment.

+**Thoughts:** Kind of a down day.
+I felt a little bit alone.

 **Link(s) to work**
 1. [Link](http://www.example.com)